nisaruj/memz/README.md

 ### Installing ###

-Change your MongoDB connection_string, secret key for authentication and captcha secret in config.json file (and keep them secret!).
+Change your MongoDB connection_string, secret key for authentication and captcha secret in config.json file (also keep them secret!).
 ```
 "connection_string": "YOUR_DATABASE_URI_STRING",
 ...